jlomnitz/toolbox-updater/README.md

 # README #

+This is part of the Design Space Toolbox V2 project, a software implementation of the System Design Space method developed by Jason G. Lomnitz, originally developed in the laboratory of Michael A. Savageau.
+This method decomposes complex nonlinear systems into a finite number of tractable nonlinear subsystems.

 ### What is this repository for? ###

 Installation script for the Design Space Toolbox C library (libdesignspace) and its Python interface (dspace package).
 This script updates the repositories through git and identifies the latest version.
 By default the script downloads the most recent release version.